jerickjoe111/launch-school/JS229/02_execution_context.md

 ## The Global Object

-Before the program's code is executed, the JavaScript interpreter creates a regular object - the _global object_ - available throughout the program.
+Before the program's code is executed, the JavaScript engine creates a regular object - the _global object_ - available throughout the program.
 This object will be given a series of properties that will define the globally available identifiers, including:

 - global _constants_ (like `undefined`, `Infinity` or `NaN`),
 - global _functions_ (like `isNaN()` or `parseInt()`),
 - built-in _constructor functions_ (like `Date()`, `RegExp()` or `Set()`)
 - global _objects_ (like `Math` or `JSON`)

-In the web browser, the Window object serves as the global object, that, besides the code JavaScript properties, includes some browser and client-side specific properties.
+In the web browser, a Window object serves as the global object.
+This object, besides the core JavaScript properties, includes some browser and client-side specific properties.
 In Node and other non-browser JavaScript contexts, the global object is `global`

 We can access this object by different ways: